Learn more about the programs we offer at our Montréal office and see if it’s right for you.

 You may be wondering how the recruitment process works at McCarthy Tétrault’s Montreal office.
 First, we will acknowledge receipt of your ViDesktop Law Portal application by e-mail.
 Then the process will be as follows:

-Students will meet three lawyers in a sit-down interview.
+Students will meet two lawyers in a sit-down interview.
 Our first interviews are generally twenty-five to thirty minutes long.

 Our second interview consists of a longer interview with some of our partners.
 You will be assigned a "host" lawyer who will be your main contact and who will guide you throughout the process.
 You will also tour our office and meet lawyers, students and articling students in a more informal setting.

 During the last week of the recruitment process, we will host suppers and organize personalized activities.

 We appreciate that the recruitment process can be a stressful time for students.
 To make sure the process goes as smoothly as possible, here are few tips: